cau-placc/pakcs/docs/src/tooldocs/cass/NonDetAllDeps.md

 operations with a non-deterministic definition that might be called by this operation.
 An operation has a non-deterministic definition if its definition contains overlapping left-hand sides or free variables.
-If the non-determinism of an operation is encapsulated by a set function or an encapsulated search operation of the module `AllSolutions`, it is considered as deterministic.
+If the non-determinism of an operation is encapsulated by a set function or an encapsulated search operation of the modules `Control.Search.AllValues` or `Control.Search.Unsafe`, it is considered as deterministic.

 For instance, consider the operations